 Members of the press or other media outlets requesting data from the CDE must contact the CDE Communications Office for assistance by e-mail at firstname.lastname@example.org or by phone at 916-319-0818.

-The CDE has established a data retention policy for downloadable data files that are maintained on our website.
-In general, downloadable data files will be publicly posted on the CDE web site for up to 10 years.
-The exception to this policy will be the Enrollment downloadable data files.
-Downloadable files older than 10 years have been removed from the CDE’s web site.
-The CDE will be implementing a similar retention policy for reports available through DataQuest.
+The CDE has established a data retention policy for data reports and downloadable data files that are maintained on our website, including DataQuest.
+In general, data will be publicly posted for up to 10 years.
+The exception to this policy will be the Enrollment downloadable data files which may be posted for longer than 10 years.
+In the event that the CDE determines there is no longer a need to publicly report data the CDE will retain retired data for up to 6 months.